1. Blog

 Interests, while optional, can add a personal touch if they’re unique or relevant to the job.
 For example, interests in economic research, investment strategies, or even high-stakes team sports can illustrate your analytical mindset and team-oriented approach.
 This section helps paint a fuller picture of you as a candidate, beyond just your academic and professional achievements, making you more memorable to recruiters.

-Tailor your resume for each job application.
-Highlight experiences and skills that are directly relevant to investment banking.
-If you have a broad range of experiences, focus on those that best demonstrate your fit for the role.
+Tailor your CV carefully for each application.
+Highlight experiences, internships and skills that are directly relevant to investment banking, such as analytical work, finance-related roles or project-based responsibilities.
+If you have a broad background, focus on the positions that best demonstrate your suitability for the role.

-The Do's and Don'ts of an Investment Banking Resume
+Do’s and Don’ts in an Investment Banking Resume

 Do's